Redcliffe Fire Station: History

 There have been some alterations and changes to the station over time.
 There was a watchtower on the original plans, sited above the laundry near the southwest corner of the building, but if this was built it no longer remains.
 A hose-drying tower and oil store was also built to the west of the recreation room.
 Only the base storey remains, clad in weatherboards and used as a gym.
 In 1973 a single-storey red brick extension was added to the south side of the station, designed by Peninsula Architects; a locker room was added south of the kitchen, the dormitory was extended south, and a new office was extended south from the original watch room.
 The extension also contained a new appliance garage.
 In 1987 a training centre with an attached high-rise simulation / hose-drying tower was built to the west of the fire station, but the centre is no longer used because of its condition.
 A tennis court that used to be located in the south west of the property has been removed.
 Inside the station, the doorway to a toilet, at the rear of the two-bay appliance garage, has been sealed; and the pit in the rear maintenance bay has been filled in.
 The first floor Chief Officer's residence remains largely intact, although the bedrooms and lounge are now used as offices for the Rural Fire Service.

 The fire station had a wishing well and gardens, popular for wedding photos in the 1970s to 1990s.

-After being decommissioned as a fire station, Moreton Bay Regional Council spent $2 million to redevelop the fire station as a community centre for arts and volunteering.
+After being decommissioned as a fire station, Moreton Bay Regional Council (now known as Moreton Bay City Council) spent $2 million to redevelop the fire station as a community centre for arts and volunteering.
 It was reopened in its new role on 28 February 2015.